cue-lang/cue/doc/ref/spec.md

 Syntactically, a field is marked as optional by following its label with a `?`.
 The question mark is not part of the field name.
-A struct literal may contain multiple fields with the same label, the result of which is a single field with the same properties as defined as the unification of two fields resulting from unifying two structs.
+A struct literal may contain multiple fields with the same label, the result of which is the unification of all those fields.

 These examples illustrate required fields only.
 Examples with optional fields follow below.